dckmedia/TozedP11_Openwrt/README.md

 ## Special Notice

 Do not flash the device permanently unless you take a full SPI backup.
 Please follow the guide Step 2 - Backup existing firmware.
+If your device U-boot doesn't support saveenv you need to find a way to patch it.
+Otherwise it will not boot using openwrt.

 ### ODU UART Access
 ##### 1. Open the ODU (Outdoor Unit):
 Carefully disassemble the unit to access the main PCB.
 Take precautions to avoid damaging the casing or components.